-Our PCCM fellows lead interdisciplinary teams that include nurse practitioners, pediatric and emergency medicine residents, medical students, nurses, respiratory therapists, pharmacists, dieticians, social networks, and case managers to provide family-centered care to all PICU patients.
+Our PCCM fellows lead interdisciplinary teams that include nurse practitioners, hospitalists, pediatric and emergency medicine residents, medical students, nurses, respiratory therapists, pharmacists, dieticians, social workers, and case managers to provide family-centered care to all PICU patients.
 Critically ill or injured childen are admitted from communities throughout Northern California, with referrals from Nevada, Oregon, Washington, Hawaii, and other states, particularly for organ transplantation or advanced neursurgical services.
-The LPCHS PICU will expand in late 2017 from 24 beds to 36 beds in a new state-of-the-art space.